Dickie Bird: Umpiring career

 Bird was an umpire in the final of the inaugural Cricket World Cup in 1975.
-A pitch invasion followed the West Indies' 17-run victory, and number of players and umpires had items of their playing outfits "souvenired" by the crowd.
+A pitch invasion followed the West Indies' 17-run victory, and a number of players and umpires had items of their playing outfits "souvenired" by the crowd.
 A year later, Bird was a passenger on a bus in South London, when he noticed the conductor was wearing a white hat very similar to the one he favoured, and asked the conductor where he obtained it from.

 "Man, haven't you heard of Mr Dickie Bird," he replied.
 "This is one of his hats.
 I took it off his head at the World Cup final... we all ran onto the field and I won the race."

 Bird's attention to detail was placed under scrutiny at the Centenary Test between England and Australia at Lord's in 1980.
 Although the Saturday of this particular match had mostly pleasant sunshine, Bird and his fellow umpire, David Constant, refused to let play start because of the previous night's rain; parts of the outfield were still too waterlogged, according to the officials.
 Angry Marylebone Cricket Club (MCC) members scuffled with Constant as he and the team captains returned to the Long Room after their fifth pitch inspection.
 The two captains, Ian Botham and Greg Chappell, had to intervene to protect Constant.
 Bird, however, was still on the pitch at the time according to his own recounting of the event in his book.
 When play finally started at 3:45 pm, police had to escort the umpires through the Long Room and on to the field.
 This was not the only occasion where Bird had to stop play, despite current sunny conditions, because of previous bad weather.
 In the 1988 Test at Headingley against the West Indies, an overnight rainstorm caused a burst pipe and a blocked drain to overflow with a delayed action.
 The pitch was fine but the bowler's run-up was slowly flooding from underneath, the water level was oozing up over Curtly Ambrose's bootlaces, and Bird's as well when he went over to investigate, and the umpires had to take the players off while the outfield was cleared of water.